HARSH1911RATHORE/PES_PROJECT_5/README.md

 1) In debug mode, with detailed debug messages.
 2) In normal mode, with normal status messages.
 3) In test mode, with detailed test messages.
-You should also use a #DEFINE variable to select from blocking or non-blocking UART device driver use (see below), and a #DEFINE variable to select echo or application mode (see below).
+You should also use a #DEFINE variable to select from blocking or non-blocking UART device driver use (see below), and a #DEFINE variable to select echo or application mode (see below)

 ## Part 1.
 (80 points) UART-based Communications with PC Terminal Program
 Circular Buffer Functions